RichardHarwood/RichardHarwood.github.io/index.md

 <br />

 <img  src="ANSTO_2024_Figure.png"  width="300" style="display:block; margin-left:auto; margin-right:auto" />
 Here is an example of 3D imaging from my current postdoc.
 The image is a 3D reconstruction of a wheat root in soil (root, grey; pore network adjacent to the root, blue).
-These images were acquired using micro-computed-tomography from my collaboration with the Australia's Nuclear Science and Technology Organization
+These images were acquired using micro-computed-tomography from my collaboration with the Australian Nuclear Science and Technology Organization
 <br clear="right"/>
 <br />
 My research and professional experience have led to following skillsets: <br />